-- Audit Committee - Governance Committee - Management Resources and Compensation Committee - Social Responsibility and Risk Governance Committee.
+- Audit Committee - Governance Committee - Management Resources and Compensation Committee (the MRC Committee) - Social Responsibility and Risk Governance Committee (the SRRG Committee).

 The Board does not have an executive committee.

 The Board has designated subjects, including matters of policy, on which the Committees are to perform a diligence and advisory role and report to the Board.
 The Committees have been delegated the authority required to carry out their functions.
 They review matters and make recommendations to the Board but do not make decisions on behalf of the Board except in limited circumstances.
 None of the Committee members, except for Owen G. Billes, is a current or former employee of Canadian Tire or any of its subsidiaries.